 Amazon SES — Most Affordable SMTP Relay Service

-Amazon Simple Email Service (SES) has consistently been the most cost-efficient transactional email option I’ve implemented.
+Amazon Simple Email Service (SES) has consistently been the most cost-efficient transactional email option I’ve implemented, thanks to its usage-based email billing model.

 Overall rating: